 Jennifer – volunteer

 I am an avid knitter and came to the Community Activity Centre when I developed Graves’ eye disease which develops because of thyroid issues.

 It led to double vision for a while.
 Coming here made me realise that low vision doesn’t mean you have to stop doing the things you want to do.
 My eyesight is better now but I have stayed as a volunteer because I love this place so much.

 I can crochet quicker than I can knit.
 Knitting is harder to fix if you make a mistake.
 I had an infection that became serious with my organs shutting down and I lost my sight.

-I crochet and knit while listening to my audio books or doing household chores such as ironing.
+I crochet and knit while listening to my audio books from the VisAbility Library or doing household chores such as ironing.
 It’s easy to pick up, leave for a while and come back too.

 I’ve always knitted and now I spend lots of time knitting soft toys.
 I have passed on my love of knitting to my grandchildren.
 It is soothing and satisfying when things come together.

 My daughter reads the patterns onto a small dictaphone and I’ll listen back to it.
 It’s a bit of a team effort but it works well.

 I am an avid knitter and always use Braille patterns because they’re easy to read.
 It doesn’t mean you have to stop and start all the time.